IndyEd Leadership Network

 A Look at Year One

-The second session built on that foundation, with leaders returning in December to go deeper into self-awareness and examine how their personal leadership shows up in their daily work with students, staff, and school communities.
-Participants heard from an expert panel of educators, including Indiana Charter School Fellow Aaron Wallace, Assistant Education Director at Dynamic Minds Academy, who shared insights into working with diverse learners and the realities of specialized teaching roles.
-They also engaged in a hands-on problem of practice, designing lesson plans for special education students and learning how to adjust instruction to meet a variety of accommodations and needs.
+Session 2: The second session built on that foundation, deepening participants’ understanding of their leadership practice through expert perspectives and hands-on application.
+Participants heard from a panel of educators, including Indiana Charter School Fellow Aaron Wallace, Assistant Education Director at Dynamic Minds Academy, who shared insights into working with diverse learners and the realities of specialized teaching roles.
+Participants also engaged in a problem of practice, designing lesson plans for special education students and exploring how to adjust instruction to meet a range of accommodations and needs.